chuckedfromspace/mrpod/doc/vector_field_decomposition_1.rst

 process and it disregards all temporal correlations in the dataset.
 Even if we were to randomly shuffle the 400 frames in the datasets above, we would get exactly the same results (we wouldn't be able to get the frequency of the traveling vortices though).
-This lack of so-called "energy ranking" becomes quite problematic in a scenario where multiple dynamics coexist across a wide range of time scales.
+This lack of so-called "dynamic ranking" becomes quite problematic in a scenario where multiple dynamics coexist across a wide range of time scales.